 Let’s get started!

-Alright.
-Now that we’ve covered the shores, let’s talk about the day-to-day plan.
-Below you will find mine and Johns itinerary of what we did during our trip.
+Below you will find mine and Johns itinerary of what we did during our 6-day trip (technically 4 FULL Kauai days and 2 travel days).
 We feel like we had the perfect balance of traveling/exploring and relaxing and hope you get to experience that as well.

 Monday – North Shore